asifkd012020/open-itg-aws_runbooks/redshift/Runbook.md

 |7|Use of AWS IAM accounts are restricted to CG networks.|
 <br>

+**Why?**

-**Why?** Multiple layers of security are needed to help ensure that resources are safe from unwanted access.
+Multiple layers of security are needed to help ensure that resources are safe from unwanted access.
 In addition to IAM policies, having strong network controls in place isolates your instances from outside threats.
 If traffic is not able to reach an instance, then remote threats can be mitigated.
+Amazon Redshift cluster is locked down by default so nobody has access to it.
+To grant other users inbound access to an Amazon Redshift cluster, you associate the cluster with a security group.
+If you are on the EC2-VPC platform, you can either use an existing Amazon VPC security group or define a new one.
+You then associate it with a cluster as described following.
+If you are on the EC2-Classic platform, you define a cluster security group and associate it with a cluster.
+For more information on using cluster security groups on the EC2-Classic platform, see [Endnote #1](#Endnote-1).
+This section details the process of deploying a Redshift Cluster in a private VPC on a CG internal subnet.

 **How?**
 1. Set up a VPC: